 Please note: Duke Health researchers must renew their CITI modules every 3 years in order to be certified in Human Subjects Protection (HSP) training.

 Before your current CITI modules expire, you will receive an e-mail reminder from the CITI system at 60 days, 30 days, and 7 days before your certification expires, and 1 day after your certification has expired.

-This class offers an overview of the DUHS IRB review process and requirements, federal regulations, and Duke policies pertaining to research involving human subjects.
-The class highlights tools and resources for researchers on the IRB website and provides strategies for working efficiently with the IRB.
+This online module offers an overview of the DUHS IRB review process and requirements, federal regulations, and Duke policies pertaining to research involving human subjects.
+The class highlights tools and resources for researchers and study teams on the IRB website and provides strategies for working efficiently with the IRB.